iamakhilsreekumar/ProductAPI/README.md

 # 1, Select the ProductAPI Solution as startup project.

-# 2, Run in Visual studio which will load the swagger UI which will show all the endpoints(localhost:44371/swagger/index.html).
+# 2, Run in Visual studio which will load the swagger UI.It will show display all the endpoints and inputs required for the endpoints(localhost:44371/swagger/index.html).